This article explains :Recover Archive content using the Versionlist and Archivelist displays.

 In the example above, Version 1 shows a Size=0.
-This does not reflect the size of the file in host-local storage, rather the size of the Item stored in the :Recover KODiAC Archive.
+This does not reflect the size of the file in host-local storage, rather the Size of Plaintext associated with the Ciphertext stored in the :Recover KODiAC Archive.
 As a result, Version 1 is not available for Restore - as further evidenced by the, "-" in the right-most Archive column.

 Details for operations associated with enumerated Versions are available in :Assess File Detail Reports for authorized Users.
 In general, a User can see details specific to any operation he/ she carried out with his/ her Account, and Privileged Organization Users managing his/ her Account can see the same (and more).

 There are many cases when Version-specific content is not available for Restore operation.